mpirvu/TechXchange2003/README.md

 10. Deploy the services in OCP

-    1. Switch to the "default" namespace:
+    1. Create and switch to the "project-[Your initial]" namespace:
        ```
+       oc new-project project-[Your initial]

-       oc project default
+       oc project project-[Your initial]
        ```

     2. Go to the Knative directory: